Creativeguru97/YouTube_tutorial/README.md

 # Welcome to my YouTube tutorial page
 ## [My channel](https://www.youtube.com/channel/UCACzb9JwH0ppt9Xwcpz9Bmw)

 ### I take you p5 guys/girls to the Next Level with my tutorials.
-Combine p5.js with Machine learning APIs, Math equations, Glow effects, gradient effects...
+Combine p5.js with
+*Machine learning APIs
+*Math equations,
+*Glow effects, Gradient effects...
 I cover a lot of topics you will be excited about.
 If you're into p5.js and looking for some inspiration and tips, you're in the right place.

 ## My tutorial videos below
 ### [web APIs](https://youtube.com/playlist?list=PLRD0f8kJKduLKW9uMmitwa6I_nOAI2GM6)